From the Amazon description:

 If you’re a regular reader of my blog, you’ll recognize many of the themes I cover in this book.
 I’ve tied several of my more important posts together to create a more cohesive guide that will give you the basics on energy balance, maintenance of a healthy weight, self respect and self care, and a path forward out of the diet maze.

-To purchase Taking Up Space as a downloadable pdf:
+To purchase Taking Up Space for Kindle: